erickbytes/divbull/divbull.com/content/blog/Stock-Positions-I-Recently-Closed.md

 the deal to become an owner of my first house.

 I've opted to draw funds from a mix of top performers and underperformers.
-For top performers, I've so far taken only a small portion of the best performers.
-In some of my underperformers, I've chosen to sell out completely of 5 stocks so far.
-All are very small positions, so these do not represent much capital in the context of my whole portfolio.
+I've so far taken only a small portion of the best performers.
+In some of my underperformers, I've chosen to sell out completely of some of them that are smaller holdings.
+Since these are very small positions, so these do not represent much capital in the context of my whole portfolio.

 Here is the list of underperformers that I no longer own: